Michael-Sebero/SCX-IMPERATOR/README.md

 ## 8. Overhead

 > [!NOTE]
 > The figures below were measured against an earlier revision and have not been re-profiled since.
-Several features added later in this scheduler's history (ETD-aware steal ordering, the M-2 mailbox-consistency fix, the live `tier_configs`-coupled burst-credit ceiling) touch the functions listed here; their cost is believed small but is not reflected in the numbers below.
+Several features added later in this scheduler's history (ETD-aware steal ordering, the M-2 mailbox-consistency fix, the live `tier_configs`-coupled burst-credit ceiling, the post-sleep recovery check moving from `stopping` to `enqueue`) touch the functions listed here; their cost is believed small but is not reflected in the numbers below.
 Treat this table as directionally useful, not as a current measurement.

 The added cost relative to a minimal sched_ext skeleton is approximately 20%, concentrated in `select_cpu` and `enqueue`.
 The cycle counts below predate the ETD-aware steal-ordering feature in `dispatch` (see [§7](#7-work-stealing--topology)) and have not been re-measured since; treat the `dispatch` row as **not current** rather than as a measured zero.